emarcey/cicerone/glossary/brewing/terms.md

 	* chlorophenols have a strong unpleasant aroma, described as "antiseptic" or "burning electrical wires"
 	* to remove, pass water through activated charcoal filter
 	* **this is not the same thing as Chloride, which has valuable uses in beer**
+* **Cooling:** the process whereby wort is cooled after boiling, to prepare it for fermentation
+	* This is the 6th step in the brewing process, after separation and prior to fermentation
+	* Goals:
+		* clarification
+		* cooling
+	* Modern method uses a heat exchanger
+		* consists of ridged metal plates laid against one another, which allow for liquid to pass through
+	* Process
+		* hot wort leaves whirlpool
+		* passes through every other plate in heat exchanger
+		* cold water passes through alternate plates
+			* this water is usually hot by the time it exits
+			* hot water often used for next batch of beer
+		* cooled wort then passes to fermenter
+			* yeast usually added prior to wort
+		* filtered air or oxygen added to facilitate yeast growth
+	* Risks:
+		* improperly cleaned heat exchanger: could introduce bacteria or wild yeast
+		* slow cooling: if wort not cooled within 90 minutes, risk of DMS increases -> creamed corn, rotten vegetable, or shellfish flavor
 * **Coolship:** a shallow pool with a large surface area that uses evaporative cooling to cool wort prior to fermentation.
 Primarily used in lambic production today.
 	* term likely comes from early use of hollowed-out tree trunk, not unlike a primitive boat
 	* 3 functions: cool, aerate wort, separate cold trub (sediment)